Modular multiscale approach to modelling high-harmonic generation in gases

-Here $q_e$ accounts for the electron charge, $\tau_{0}$ is the electron collision time, and $m_{e}$ the electron mass.
-The motion of free electrons is dominated by the fast oscillations of the linear polarized optical field at $\omega_0$, and it is justified to introduce a complex slowly varying envelope $\vec{\mathcal{J}}_e$,
+Here $q_e$ is for the electron charge, $\tau_{0}$ the electron collision time, and $m_{e}$ the electron mass.
+The motion of free electrons is mainly governed by the rapid oscillations of the linearly polarised optical field at frequency $\omega_0$.
+It is therefore convenient to introduce a~complex-envelope function $\vec{\mathcal{J}}_e$,

 analogous to Equation (\ref{sveart}).
 We can solve Equation (\ref{drude}) formally as